The Spice of Life: 9 Great Health Benefits of Ginger Tea

 Drink to Your Health

 Ginger tea is used as a natural home remedy for a variety of ailments ranging from nausea and stomach pain to lowering high cholesterol and protecting brain function.
-Ginger tea benefits range from reducing pain and inflammation to supporting healthy heart function.
 Remember to seek medical advice for your physician before using ginger tea as a replacement for or in conjunction with any medications.

 While not a standalone cure, homemade ginger tea is an ideal addition to a healthy lifestyle.
 The spicy flavor, warm finish and invigorating aromas make drinking this tea a delightful activity.
 Brew a cup of aromatic ginger tea and enjoy the benefits of relaxation and good health.